 Wrecks involving semi-trucks can change the lives of those involved in an instant.
 Due to the massive size and weight difference, occupants of passenger vehicles often bear the brunt of the collision and suffer serious injuries or are tragically killed.

 If you or someone you love were involved in a wreck with a semi-truck in Arizona, first seek the medical help you need.
 Once you are receiving treatment, don’t battle it alone – it is important that you seek professional legal advice.
-These cases can be incredibly complicated from a legal perspective.
+These trucking cases can be incredibly complicated from a legal perspective.
 The Phoenix truck accident attorneys at Hastings & Hastings are here to help.
 While you’re focusing on your recovery, an experienced semi-truck accident lawyer can help you get the compensation you deserve.

-Being involved in a truck accident is an incredibly serious matter.
+Being involved in a commercial truck accident is an incredibly serious matter.
 In addition to dealing with your injuries, you may now have legal rights that should be protected in what amounts to a very complex legal situation.
 Truck accident claims aren’t as simple to navigate as other types of vehicle accidents.

 Trucking companies are just that: companies.
 You are an individual.
 The trucking company involved has an entire legal team at their disposal.
 If you don’t have an experienced truck accident lawyer on your side, one of two things will happen to your claim.
 You will either be denied outright or you will not be paid enough to even cover your bills, let alone getting paid what your claim is truly worth.